A Bottle in the Gaza Sea

-A Bottle in the Gaza Sea (Une bouteille à la mer, Une bouteille dans la mer de Gaza) is a 2011 drama directed by Thierry Binisti.
+A Bottle in the Gaza Sea (Une bouteille à la mer, Une bouteille dans la mer de Gaza) is a 2011 drama directed by Thierry Binisti based on a novel of the same name.
 The film, an international co-production shot in French, Hebrew and Arabic, is based on the French young adult novel Une bouteille dans la mer de Gaza by Valérie Zenatti, originally published in 2005 and adapted for the screen by Zenatti and Binisti.
 Zenatti taught Agathe Bonitzer Hebrew in preparation for starring in the film.

+The film received multiple awards in 2011 and 2012, including the Chistera Award for Best Film at the Saint-Jean-de-Luz International Festival, and the Audience Award at the La Réunion Film Festival.
+It also earned accolades such as the Golden Porthole for Best Adaptation at the From Page to Screen Festival, and Best Actor recognition for Abraham Belaga at the Cabourg Film Festival.

 Plot

 Tal (Agathe Bonitzer) is the 17-year-old daughter of recent French immigrants to Israel who live in Jerusalem.
 Following a bomb attack on a local café, she throws a bottle into the sea near Gaza with a message asking for an explanation.
 Naïm (Mahmoud Shalaby), a sensitive but aimless 20-year-old Palestinian living in Gaza, discovers the bottle and tries to answer Tal's question by initiating an email correspondence.
 Their mutual suspicion soon develops into a tender friendship.